willforde/WillSpeek/README.md

 * Setup the server to send back the wav file in a seperate socket thats dedicated to sending audio only.
 * Improve the client side code to handle reconnection to server when the connection drops.
 * Find a better way to communicate with the server.
+* Setup server to only allow one connection from same ip address

 ## Version
 0.0.1